build-on-aws/content/tutorials/fourier-iot/index.md

 date: 2023-08-21
 ---

-Fourier Transform algorithms are -everywhere- in many applications: image recognition, instrument tuners, signal processing in complex medical devices, inside machine learning algorithms, cryptography, and more.
+Fourier Transform algorithms show up all over the place: in image recognition, instrument tuners, signal processing in complex medical devices, machine learning algorithms, cryptography, and more.
+But how exactly do they work - and why are they so useful in so many contexts?

 ![A blackboard with Fourier's formula](./images/fourier1.jpg)

-To learn about Fourier Transform in a practical and funny way, we will build an application that uses a Fast Fourier Transform (FFT) algorithm to detect musical notes using laptop mic and send as IoT messages to the cloud that can command devices, games or anything you imagine!
+To learn about Fourier Transform in a practical and fun way, we will build an application that uses a Fast Fourier Transform (FFT) algorithm to detect musical notes using a laptop mic and send them as IoT messages to the cloud that can command devices, games, or anything else you can imagine!

-Let's learn little more about this famous mathematician and his formula, and then go build!
+Let's learn little more about this famous mathematician and his formula and then go build!

 ## Fourier and Fourier Transform

 ![Draw of Fourier](./images/fourier2.jpg)

-Joseph Fourier has born in 1768 and was a French mathematician who lived in the 19th century.
-He was a brilliant mathematician and physicist, and he is known for his work in the field of mathematics, especially in the field of Fourier analysis.
+Joseph Fourier has born in 1768 and grew up to be a brilliant French mathematician and physicist.
+He's best known for his work in the field of mathematics, especially in the field of Fourier analysis.

 Fourier analysis is a branch of mathematics that deals with the study of functions and their properties in the frequency domain.
 The Fast Fourier Transform (FFT) is a mathematical technique used to analyze and transform signals from one domain to another.
 In simpler terms, it's a way to take a signal, which is essentially a set of numbers representing something like sound, light, or even stock market data, and break it down into its individual frequencies.